The interplay between bulk flow and boundary conditions on the distribution of micro-swimmers in channel flow: Methods

 To expand upon the study of two-dimensional channel flow as motivated by experiments \citep{rusconi2014bacterial} and numerical studies \citep{bearon2015trapping,vennamneni2020shear}, let us consider a horizontal channel of height $W$ (as shown in figure \ref{sketchfigure}), such that for a coordinate system $(X,Y)$ with orthonormal base vectors $\boldsymbol{i}, \boldsymbol{j}$, the channel walls are at positions $Y=\pm W/2$.
 Suppose there is a parabolic flow through the channel with velocity

 where $U$ is the centreline flow speed of the channel.

-{We also take the cell orientation to be constrained in the two-dimensional place, so that} the direction of orientation $\boldsymbol{p}$ can be defined in terms of the angle $\theta$ measured from the horizontal:
+{We also take the cell orientation to be constrained in the two-dimensional plane, so that} the direction of orientation $\boldsymbol{p}$ can be defined in terms of the angle $\theta$ measured from the horizontal: